The Best Villages to Visit in Niue

 Makefu

-A little further south from Namukulu is the village of Makefu, offering a few of the island’s natural highlights, such as Avaiki Cave and Palaha Cave.
+A little further south of Namukulu is the village of Makefu, offering a few of the island’s natural highlights, such as Avaiki Cave and Palaha Cave.
 The Makefu Sea Track is also in the area, offering a good spot for whale and dolphin watching.

 A couple of the island’s bike trails along the bush roads are also accessible in the area.